 As a condition of receiving federal child welfare funding, states must appoint a "guardian ad litem" in every judicial proceeding involving an abused or neglected child.
 See Child Abuse Prevention and Treatment Act, 42 U.S.C. § 5106a(b)(2)(A)(xiii) (2000).
 The federal Act does not define the role of the guardian ad litem beyond stating that the guardian, who may be an attorney or court appointed special advocate, shall "(I) obtain first-hand, a clear understanding of the situation and needs of the child; and (II) make recommendations to the court concerning the best interests of the child."
 Id.
-The "Best interests attorney" is a term of art that was introduced by the ABA in developing the Custody Standards and signifies a representative who advocates the child's interests rather than the child's expressed goals.
-In many respects, however, the best interests attorney by definition should satisfy CAPTA's requirement, since that attorney's role is to provide legal services to protect a child's best interests.
+The best interests attorney by definition should satisfy CAPTA's requirement, since that attorney's role is to provide legal services to protect a child's best interests.
 A child's attorney may also satisfy CAPTA, depending on a state's interpretation of federal law.
-Even a child-directed lawyer functioning in the role of a child's attorney will ultimately facilitate the court's resolution in the child's best interests, and performs the same duties of representation that are performed by the child's attorney may, in situations justifying substituted judgment under Section 12, advocate a position the lawyer believes is in the child's interests.
+Even a child-directed lawyer functioning in the role of a child's attorney will ultimately facilitate the court's resolution in the child's best interests, and the child's attorney may, in situations justifying substituted judgment under Section 12, advocate a position the lawyer believes is in the child's interests.
 Also, the attorney must take remedial action if the child's objectives will subject the child to a risk of serious harm.
 See Section 12.

-Section 5 addresses the potential impact of the CAPTA requirement.
-See Section 11.
+Section 5 addresses the potential impact of the CAPTA requirement in abuse and neglect proceedings for the appointment of court advisors.